-If you already own a home, or you're planning to buy your first place in the next few years, it’s important to better understand the Canadian mortgage stress test, one of the most important rules around mortgages in Canada.
+If you already own a home or are planning to buy your first place in the next few years, it’s essential to better understand the Canadian mortgage stress test, one of the most important rules around mortgages in Canada.

-The mortgage stress test was introduced in 2018 by the Office of the Superintendent of Financial Institutions (OFSI) — a federal bank regulator.
-The mortgage stress test is designed to make sure that borrowers can afford their mortgage payments, and to prevent Canadians from taking on too much debt when buying a home or refinancing their current mortgage.
+The mortgage stress test was introduced in 2018 by the Office of the Superintendent of Financial Institutions (OSFI), a federal bank regulator.
+The test was designed to make sure borrowers can afford their mortgage payments and to prevent Canadians from taking on too much debt when buying a home or refinancing their current mortgage.

 To qualify for a mortgage from a bank, you'll need to pass the mortgage stress test.
-To do this, home buyers and homeowners who are refinancing need to prove that they can afford a mortgage at a rate higher than the one that they're approved for.
+So if you are buying a home, refinancing your current home or, in some cases, switching your lenders (more on that later), you need to prove that you can afford a mortgage at a higher rate than the one you're approved for.

-We'll walk you through what you need to know and how to calculate what that means for you.
+We'll walk you through what you need to know.

-Since June 2021, the rules for the mortgage stress test have meant borrowers have to be approved for a rate of either the interest rate they were approved for by their lender plus 2%, or 5.25% (the minimum qualifying rate), whichever is higher.
-This rate can be referred to as the “stress-tested rate”.
+Since June 2021, the rules for the mortgage stress test have meant borrowers have to be approved for the interest rate offered by their lender plus 2%, or 5.25% (the minimum qualifying rate), whichever is higher.
+This rate can be referred to as the “stress-tested rate.”

 - Purchasing a home